WeblateOrg/weblate/docs/admin/install/steps/install-python.rst

 .. hint::

    We're using virtualenv to install Weblate in a separate environment from your system.
-If you are not familiar with it, check virtualenv :doc:`venv:userguide`.
+If you are not familiar with it, check virtualenv :doc:`venv:user_guide`.

 #.
 Create the virtualenv for Weblate: